 Finally, after you have covered the stencil area with paint, peel up the stencil to reveal your design.

 Repeat this process on each side of the planter making sure to line up the plaid with the adjacent sides.
 If you have any spots where the paint bleeds under the stencil, you can use a small round brush to touch it up if you want.

 And that’s it!
 I filled my buffalo plaid planter with some faux succulents, and I think it’s pretty cute.

-I also made a little reverse canvas featuring my new “Get Lost” design (you can see it above), which is also part of this month’s Fresh Cut SVG bundle.
-This month’s bundle is full of over 30 super cute camping themed cut files and designs you can use to make a ton of fun projects this summer.
+I also made a little reverse canvas featuring my new “Get Lost” design (you can see it above), which is also part of the Fresh Cut camping bundle.

 Check out more Silhouette crafts: